320 Pasteur Hall

 Myoung E. Lee, Associate Professor; BS, Seoul National University; PhD, University of Notre Dame; 2013 -

-Hannah R. Leverentz-Culp, Assistant Professor; BA, Crown College; MS, PhD, University of Minnesota-Twin Cities; 2016 -
+Hannah R. Leverentz-Culp, Associate Professor; BA, Crown College; MS, PhD, University of Minnesota-Twin Cities; 2016 -

 Jonathan F. Mauser, Associate Professor; BS, University of Portland; PhD, University of Oregon; 2015 -